 Many smart thermostats can be controlled by devices such as Google Home and Alexa.
 However, it does vary.
 When purchasing a new smart thermostat, the compatibility of the device with these smart home tools will be made clear in the product description.

 The cost of a smart thermostat depends on what manufacturer you decide to purchase from and what model.
 For example, the Nest Learning Thermostat is around three hundred dollars.
 The total cost also depends on whether you’re installing the device or having a contractor do it for you, and installation can cost around $100 – $250 dollars.
 Some manufacturers also offer incentives if you buy directly through their websites, but these are obviously subject to change all the time.
 Also, remember that there are many rebate programs available for smart thermostats that can reduce the cost of purchasing a unit.
-Financing can also be a useful option which allows you to pay back the cost of the smart thermostat over a number of months.
+Financing can also be a useful option that allows you to pay back the cost of the smart thermostat over a number of months.

 One of the great things about smart thermostats is their functionality and connectivity with the internet.
 However, this has led to the false belief that if your internet stops working, your thermostat will stop working with it.
 Fortunately, this is untrue – without internet, your smart thermostat simply acts like a normal programmable thermostat, you just lose the ability to control it from your smartphone.